josh-gleason/josh-gleason.github.io/_posts/2020-09-24-dataless-model-selection.markdown

 \end{equation}

 Of key importance is that a collection of sparse codes are only useful if they all use the same dictionary.
-In other words, we want a dictionary that allows us to accurately represent all the data in a set of data vectors using sparse codes.
-Broadly there are two ways to define such a dictionary (1) use a pre-defined dictionary, or (2) define a dictionary specifically tailored to our set of data vectors.
+In other words, we want a dictionary that allows us to accurately represent all the elements in a set of data vectors using sparse codes.
+Broadly speaking, there are two ways to define such a dictionary (1) use a pre-defined dictionary, or (2) define a dictionary specifically tailored to the data.
 Tailoring may involve machine learning or hand-crafting, or a combination of both.
-For the purposes of this overview it is not necessary to understand the details of such methods so I won't be discussing them here.
+For the purposes of this overview it is not necessary to understand the details of such methods so I won't be going into further detail on them.

 On a related note, one issue with sparse coding is that even finding an optimal sparse code given a dictionary is generally a combinatorial NP-hard problem.
 This is because finding sparse representations involves minimizing with respect to the number of non-zero elements in the representation.
-In practice, one or more relaxation techniques or greedy methods are used to find a suitable sparse code in a reasonable amount of time.
-Many of these methods can be shown to produce optimal codes under certain special conditions, though in practice they are often used without such guarantees.
+In practice, one or more relaxation techniques or greedy methods are used to find suitable sparse codes in a reasonable amount of time.
+A number of such methods can be shown to produce optimal solutions under certain special conditions, though in practice they are often used without such guarantees.

 #### 2.2.
 Mutual-coherence